mendersoftware/mender-docs/02.Overview/03.Identity/docs.md

 }
 ```

-A serial number from the device can also be used:
+You could also use the serial number of a device:

 ```
 ID={